bulbousdreamer/dotfiles/.dotfiles/documentation/index.md

 show_dotfiles.sh - Print out the variables used in dotfiles architecture such as DOTFILES_REPO.

 template.sh - Copy the contents of the dotfiles_type_template to a new folder.
 Note that the developer needs to add this type to set_dotfiles_type.sh.

+# Nested Repositories

+It is appealing to use a fancy prompt found on github.
+Not sure how best to do this.
+Maybe clone to the storage folder and add fancy_prompt.sh to bash_profile.d to source it?
+Submodule or subtree?

 # Types